lrickjones/ms-template/README.md

 The docker-compose.yml gives examples of how to expose the actuator/health endpoint to docker.

 # Dependencies
+* docker
+* docker-compose
+* maven
+* libssl-dev (ubuntu)
-im.vbo poms must be in the build path
+* im.vbo poms must be in the build path

-docker must have a path to docker-hub repository
+* docker must have a path to docker-hub repository (for docker-compose)

-In the pom files root directory mvn clean install will install the poms in the local cache
+* im.vbo poms files (In the pom files root directory mvn clean install to add poms to the local cache)

 # Quick Start Guide
 After cloning project, from project root: